radhe-ji-dev/Search-hacker-news/README.md

 ## Installation
-- clone the repo in ur local machine
+- clone the repo in your local machine
-- follow comands bellow
+- follow commands as
- -- cd hacker-news
+-   cd hacker-news
- -- npm i
+-   npm i
- -- npm start
+-   npm start
-- After following all commands u will be at page shown in screenshot 1
+- After following all commands you will be at page shown in screenshot 1

 ## Learing
 This project helped me in learning of following react featurs